- Outlook is one of the world's most popular mail clients and PIMs.

 Not closing your Outlook application properly can cause damage and corruption to your PST file.
 For example, if you were using Outlook and your power suddenly cut out, then you may find some corrupted files the next time you log in.

-It is not entirely impossible that a virus has corrupted files in your Outlook program.
-Virus can infiltrate your computer through scam websites and infected external hard drives.
+It is possible that a virus to corrupt files in your Outlook program.
+A virus can infiltrate your computer through scam websites and infected external hard drives.
 It is advised to initiate a scan or update your firewall.

 4. Hard drive issues

 It is uncommon, but your hard drive may be physically damaged which will, in turn, corrupt files in your Outlook application.
 If you have doubts about the structural integrity of your HDD or SDD, then you will want to take your computer to a shop or buy new hard drives.

 Instead of trying to fix Outlook, you should try an alternative email client, like Mailbird.